TrueBlocks/trueblocks-core/src/tools/README.md

 + [whenBlock](whenBlock) - This surprisingly handy tool allows you to enter either a block number and it returns the date of that block, or a date and it returns the block just prior to the date.
 It makes exploring and analyzing the blockchain much easier because you don't have to remember block numbers.

-+ [ethname](ethname) - This simple tool provides a rudimentary service attaching Ethereum address to names and visa versa.
++ [ethName](ethName) - This simple tool provides a rudimentary service attaching Ethereum address to names and visa versa.
 It may be used as a simple reminder of ethereum addresses vs. user-specified names.

 #### Scripts